Menna-Shamloul/Minesweeper/README.md

         - To make a flowchart for preparation the project
     * Node.JS
         - To get the game running as it is required for app to run.
+    * pep8online
+        - To validate the python code to check for any error within my code.

 ## Bugs
 ### Fixed bugs